Captain Perry Tarrant

 The TPD Human Resources Division’s primary focus is in HR planning and analysis, recruiting and staffing, and health and safety issues.
 In addition we focus on coordinating outside resources and any HR need that is exclusive to the Police Department.
 To date the division has been relegated to almost exclusively administrative and operational functions.
 However, the agency is gradually moving toward using the division in more of a full-service HR capacity, and adopting more of a strategic role.

 This office holds a permanent staff of seven.
 This office performs or coordinates the agency’s safety/workman’s compensation programs/policies, all recruiting efforts, all internal selection processes, the non-sworn hiring process, HR records management, and all forms of employee placement and tracking (EEO, staffing, assignments, etc.) Additionally, Police Personnel liaison with PSPRS, TSRS, City Human Resources, Risk Management, AZ POST, City Attorney’s Office, the Civil Service Commission, and the TPOA.

 - Behavioral Sciences (BSU)

-With a permanent staff of three and a secondary staff of 42, the unit oversees eight different support services that serve as a resource for the entire agency.
-In addition to providing CISD and pre-hire exam, and clinical services, the BSU advises the agency’s senior staff and management team on policy issues and trends within the department.
+With a permanent staff of three, the unit oversees eight different support services that serve as a resource for the entire agency.
+In addition to providing CISD and employee assistance services, the BSU advises the agency’s senior staff and management team on policy issues and trends within the department.

 - Background Investigation